All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 Emperor Trajan built larger baths, next to those of Titus.

-The triumphal arch dedicated to him was erected by his brother Domitian after his death.
+The triumphal arch in the Roman Forum dedicated to Titus and Vespasian was erected by Domitian after Titus was deified.

 He followed the steps of his father in paying attention to the economy: he managed to finance

-a vast program of public works, not only in Rome, but also in many other parts of the empire (e.g. at Gerasa (Jerash) and Hierapolis), through
+a vast program of public works, not only in Rome, but also in many other parts of the empire (e.g. at Gerasa, Hierapolis and Savaria), through

 a careful fiscal policy and by investigating financial mismanagements in the provinces.